agilira/iris/docs/SECURE_BY_DESIGN.md

 ## 9. Conclusion

-The IRIS logging library's security framework provides enterprise-grade protection against data leakage and log injection attacks while maintaining ultra-high performance.
+The Iris logging library's security framework provides production-grade protection against data leakage and log injection attacks while maintaining ultra-high performance.
 The "secure by design" approach ensures that security is not an afterthought but a fundamental characteristic of the library.

 Key benefits:
 - **Zero-configuration security**: Protection enabled by default